 Manchester Community College offers various Certificate program options in Medical Assisting.
-Classes are taken at their campus in the city of Anchorage.
+All programs are imparted at their campus in the city of Anchorage.
 The majority of of the school’s 2,968 students are on 2-year programs.
-The school is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* Fees for tuition for in-state students are likely to be in the order of $6,912 and for students from outside the state likely to be about $15,072 yearly, while books and supplies may cost about $1,400, although this varies from program to program.
+The school is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* The cost of tuition for in-state students is usually in the order of $6,912 and for students from outside the state in the order of $15,072 per year.
+Learning materials may cost in the order of $1,400, although this will vary with the program.

 670 North Commercial St, Manchester, New Hampshire 03101Medical Assistant – Certificate Program

-Seacoast Career School’s Certificate program is imparted at their Manchester campus in the city of Anchorage.
+The Certificate program at Seacoast Career School can be taken at their Manchester campus in the city of Anchorage, NH.
 Most of the school’s 209 students are on short programs of under two years.
 The Medical Assisting program, with a duration of 40 credit hours, is the college’s largest program.
-Seacoast Career School-Manchester Campus has institutional accreditation from the Accrediting Council for Continuing Education and Training, and the program is separately accredited by Accrediting Bureau of Health Education Schools.* Fees for tuition are about $13,120 yearly.
+Seacoast Career School-Manchester Campus has institutional accreditation from the Accrediting Council for Continuing Education and Training, while the program itself is accredited by Accrediting Bureau of Health Education Schools.* Fees for tuition are about $13,120 for each academic year.

 One College Place, Claremont, New Hampshire 03743-9707Medical Assistant – Certificate Program

-River Valley Community College’s Certificate program is offered at their campus in the city of Anchorage, NH.
-Most of the school’s 954 students are on 2-year programs.
-The school has institutional accreditation from the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* Tuition fees for in-state students are around $6,855 and for out-of-state students approximately $15,015 annually.
-Study materials can cost around $1,600, depending on the program chosen.
+The Certificate program at River Valley Community College is taught at their campus in the city of Anchorage, New Hampshire.
+The majority of of the school’s 954 students are on 2-year programs.
+River Valley Community College is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* The cost of tuition for students living in the state is about $6,855 and for students from other states around $15,015 for each academic year.
+Learning materials may cost roughly $1,600, although this will vary with the program.